Kamas, Utah: Education

-It is in the South Summit School District.
-The town is home to the South Summit school district's facilities, and has one high school, one middle school, and an elementary school (all called South Summit).
-Nearby towns Peoa, Oakley, Marion, Francis and Woodland all send students to these schools.
-Students in nearby Weber Canyon and Mirror Lake Canyon also reside in the school district boundaries.
+Kamas is in the South Summit School District.
+It is home to the South Summit school district's facilities, and has a high school, a middle school, and an elementary school (all called South Summit).
+Nearby towns Peoa, Oakley, Marion, Francis, and Woodland all send students to these schools.
+Students in nearby Weber Canyon and Mirror Lake Canyon also reside in the school district.